gdeliorman/Renyi_paper/README.md

 # A Rényi-Divergence-Based Family of Metrics for the Evaluation of Surrogate Endpoints in a Causal Inference Framework

 ## Project Description
 In this project, we extend the Individual Causal Association (ICA) proposed by Alonso et al. (2015) by a new family of surrogacy metrics derived from Rényi divergence.
 We evaluate the performance of this extended family through simulation studies and application using clinical trial data from schizophrenia data.
+In additon, this project is part of my PhD research, which focuses on the evaluation of the surrogate endpoints.

 ## Table of Contents
 - [Installation](#installation)